-So, how can you use Tiktok to promote business?
-While there is no magic formula that will bring your brand instant success on TikTok, there are a couple things you can do.
+So, how can you create a TikTok strategy for business?
+While there is no magic formula that will bring your brand instant success on TikTok, there are a couple of things you can do.
 First things first, convert your TikTok account to a business account.
 This will give you insights into how your content is performing as well as some other additional perks.
 Once your business account is up and running, start posting.
 Post frequency is just as important as post quality on TikTok.
 We recommend hopping onto the latest TikTok trends to give your account the best chance of exposure.

-Do you think your brand is ready to use TikTok for businesses?
+Do you think your brand is ready to use your business account on TikTok?
 Here are some ways to get the most out of your account:

 Beyond creating content for your account, businesses can also utilize advertisements on TikTok to really take things to the next level.
 All brands have to do is head to the creator tools section on their profile.
 Click the ‘Promote’ button to choose the content you want to promote and set your goals, audience and more.
 If you’re looking to create a more detailed campaign, head to TikTok Ads Manager.

-TikTok has single-handedly changed the way business is being done in 2022.
-Because of that, it’s imperative that brands and users know why.
+TikTok has single-handedly changed the way business is being done in 2023.
+Because of that, brands and users must know why.
 Below, we outline the 5 main reasons why TikTok has changed the game for brands everywhere.

-TikTok is known for being significantly more engaging, due to the ease of swiping from video to video, and the algorithms that serve users videos based on what they’ve engaged with in the past.
-With an engagement rate that is 5x higher than other platforms, audiences are willing to forgo other forms of content in order to consume short-form video.
+TikTok is known for being significantly more engaging, due to the ease of swiping from video to video, and the algorithms that serve users' videos based on what they’ve engaged with in the past.
+With an engagement rate that is 5x higher than other platforms, audiences are willing to forgo other forms of content to consume short-form videos.

 While Meta brought the concept of the metaverse to the mainstream, mystifying marketers and leaving brands wondering what the metaverse means for them, it is a concept that has already found significant mainstream success.
-The metaverse can be loosely defined as an interactive, immersive digital ecosystem where users are able to have a number of shared experiences.
+The metaverse can be loosely defined as an interactive, immersive digital ecosystem where users can have several shared experiences.

 Augmented, virtual, and mixed reality also have roles to play in how users experience the metaverse, with the global metaverse market expected to increase from $44.7 billion in 2021, which is already fairly significant, to $596.5 billion in 2025.
-Brands such as Charlotte Tilbury and Balenciaga are already investing in virtual storefronts, where customers are able to shop for products in metaverse interfaces.
-Brand owners can expect this metaverse to translate to using Tiktok for business marketing sooner, rather than later.
+Brands such as Charlotte Tilbury and Balenciaga are already investing in virtual storefronts, where customers can shop for products in metaverse interfaces.
+Brand owners can expect this metaverse to translate to using TikTok for business marketing sooner, rather than later.

 Live-streamed video is the fastest-growing source of engagement for top social channels like TikTok.
 Customers love how interactive live video is, and it has already grown into a significant market in China.
 Last year, creator Austin Li Jiaqi, known as “Lipstick King,” sold $1.7 billion worth of goods in a single 12-hour live stream with Alibaba, where customers were able to interact, comment, and purchase the products shown on screen in real-time.